theory/winperl-travis/README.md

     installed but [Git Bash] requires just `prove`?
 That's just a guess ([bug report]).

+*   As of this writing, Strawberry Perl 5.24 doesn't work well with `Makefile.PL` distributions, including dependencies.
+Theoretically, one can use `dmake` instead of `gmake`, but even then, there seems to be some sort of conflict with the system Perl.
+See [issue #1] for details.

   [Strawberry Perl]: http://strawberryperl.com
   [Travis CI Windows Build Environment]: https://docs.travis-ci.com/user/reference/windows/
   [`.travis.yml`]: ./.travis.yml